SpellholdStudios/Saradas_Magic_for_BG2/README.md

 - Added an option to set an alternate appearance for Saradas (as a mage, not a monk).
 Added due to the fact that the monk does not have a paperdoll on the inventory screen and some players asked to add this option
 - Added full compatibility with "vanilla" (non-EE) version of the game:
     - Added adaptation of WILDMAGE and DRAGON_DISCIPLE kits, as well as WIZARD_IMPROVED_ALACRITY spell for the vanilla version of the game.
 Corresponding changes have been made to the TP2-file and the !SARADAS.d and !Scut01.baf files
-    - Added a command to TP2 that adds the dir.ids file to the game when a vanilla version of the game is found (since it is absent in it, and the mod will not be installed without it)
-    - Added different size options for portraits (for the EE version of the game and for the classic version of the game)

 ##